cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/setup.md

 $ npm run docker:start
 ```

-Contracts config file `config.local.json` is generated at the root directory after `npm run docker:build` if absent.
+Contracts config file `config.local.json` is generated at the root directory after `npm run docker:build` f you have not installed them yet.

 ## 1-2.
 Application

 ### Install

-Install the libraries from npm required to implement Plasma Wallet.
+Install the following libraries using npm to enable fund transfers in Plasma.

-After that, copy `config.local.json` file to your application repository root.
+Copy `config.local.json` file to your application repository root.

 ```bash
 $ mkdir plasma-wallet